-Alzheimer’s disease – also called dementia – where memory and cognitive functions gradually decline due to deformation and death of neurons, and Parkinson’s disease that causes tremors in hands and arms impeding normal movement are major neurodegenerative diseases.
-Recently, a research team at POSTECH has identified the structure of the agent that causes Alzheimer’s and Parkinson’s diseases to occur together.
+Alzheimer’s disease – also called dementia – where memory and cognitive functions gradually decline due to deformation and death of neurons, and Parkinson’s disease, which causes tremors in hands and arms impeding normal movement, are major neurodegenerative diseases.
+Recently, a research team at Pohang University of Science & Technology (POSTECH) has identified the structure of the agent that causes Alzheimer’s and Parkinson’s diseases to occur together.

 It is known that the pathological overlap of Alzheimer’s disease and Parkinson’s disease is associated with the formation of hetero-oligomers derived from amyloid-beta and alpha-synuclein.
 However, it was difficult to study the treatment due to technical limitations in observing their structure.